INTERCAPE TERMS AND CONDITIONS OF SERVICE

 7.2.
 No passenger shall have any claim of any nature against INTERCAPE or its appointed agents, should he/she be prevented from undertaking or continuing with any journey as a result of the failure to produce any official documents, including travelling documents to any authority.

 7.5.
-Passengers are advised to contact the relevant immigration authorities and to inform themselves of all cross border requirements.
-INTERCAPE does not accept liability in the event any passenger is refused passage by any border control/immigration or other governmental officials.
+Passengers are advised to contact the relevant immigration authorities and to inform themselves of all cross-border requirements.
+INTERCAPE does not accept liability in the event any passenger is refused passage/entrance by any border control/immigration or other governmental officials.

 7.6.
 Passengers found in breach of any of the aforementioned terms related to cross-border travel, or with incorrect or incomplete official or other travel documents, proof of monetary means, medical requirements or any other official requirements for cross border travel, may not be allowed to travel or to continue with their journey, and INTERCAPE will have no liability whatsoever to transport them to any destination and passengers shall be liable for their own transport and accommodation arrangements, and no claim shall arise against INTERCAPE.

 7.7.
-By accepting the ticket the passenger is accepting these Terms and Conditions, and the passenger makes the following declaration: I am fully aware of the legal, monetary and medical requirements and the aforementioned terms related to local and cross-border travel, and I accept my responsibilities in terms thereof.
-Insofar as I intend travelling across the borders of the Republic of South Africa I further declare that all travelling and official documents required for myself and any minor child travelling with me are valid and that my passport as well as the passport of any minor child travelling with me has more than 30 (thirty) days before expiry.
-I furthermore indemnify INTERCAPE of any liability towards me or any claim that may arise as a result of my failure in ensuring all travel and official documents are sufficient and valid, or my failure to provide money, or proof of monetary means to any value that may be required by cross border officials, or any medical precautions as may be required or any other official requirements for cross border or local travel.
+By accepting the ticket, the passenger is accepting these Terms and Conditions, and the passenger acknowledges and accepts that he/she is fully aware of the legal, monetary and medical requirements and the aforementioned terms related to local and cross-border travel and accepts responsibilities in terms thereof.
+Insofar as intended travelling across the borders of the Republic of South Africa all travelling and official documents required for passengers and any minor child travelling with them are valid and that passports as well as the passport of any minor child travelling with them has more than 30 (thirty) days before expiry.
+Passengers furthermore indemnify INTERCAPE of any liability for any claim that may arise as a result of failure in ensuring all travel and official documents are sufficient and valid, or failure to provide money, or proof of monetary means to any value that may be required by cross-border officials, or any medical precautions as may be required or any other official requirements for cross border or local travel.